 b.
 The "MP-DCCP Connection Setup information" created by SMF in step 7.

 11. Based on the received "MP-DCCP Connection Setup information" the MDTC in the UE establishes one or more MP-DCCP connections with the MDTS in the UPF.
 The UE establishes the MP-DCCP connections immediately after receiving the PDU Session Establishment Accept message.
 The application protocol negotiated during each MP-DCCP connection will be decided by stage-3 (for example, it could be "mp-dccp-ll").

+When MP-DCCP-LL functionality is enabled for the MA PDU Session:

+- any QoS rules or PDRs that apply to the MA PDU Session IP address/prefix and port also apply to the "link-specific multipath" addresses/prefixes and ports used by the UE to establish MP-DCCP subflows over 3GPP and non-3GPP accesses; and

+- any QoS rules or PDRs that apply to the IP address/prefix and port of the final destination server in DN also apply to the IP address and port of the MDTS for corresponding MP-DCCP subflows that are terminated at the UPF.

+NOTE 2: How these associations are made is left up to the UE and UPF implementations.

 The MP-DCCP connections established between the MDTC in UE and the MDTS in UPF include also MP-DCCP connections associated with downlink-only QoS flows.
 This is achieved by sending "MP-DCCP connection setup information" to UE that includes information for establishing a MP-DCCP connection associated with a downlink-only QoS flow.
 The UE does not send uplink PDUs to a MP-DCCP connection associated with a downlink-only QoS flow, because the UE has no associated QoS rule for this MP-DCCP connection.
 However, the UE sends DCCP packets (e.g. Data-ACK, etc.) over this MP-DCCP connection based on the normal MP-DCCP protocol operation.
 6.3.4 MA PDU Session Modification procedure